Frequently Asked Questions (FAQs)

 Yes.
 Unlike many Compost Pickup Service providers, which outsource their composting to local farms or commercial/industrial compost facilities, Greener Bay Compost is a full-service company company, which means we not only pick up compostable materials from our subscribers, but compost it ourselves.

-We produce all of our compost at our food-waste-focused compost facility, located in the Town of Lessor (Shawano County, Wisconsin), which is the only facility of its kind in the Green Bay metropolitan area.
+At our fully-insured, food-waste-focused compost facility in the Town of Lessor, which is the only facility of its kind serving the Greater Green Bay area.

 Miscellaneous